aprilnovak/nekRSDoc/source/input_files.rst

 the part of the user to affect the simulation, such as to define custom fluid properties, specify spatially-dependent boundary and initial conditions, and apply post-processing operations.
-Some of the parameters in the sections can be overridden through the use of user-defined functions - see, for example, the ``viscosity`` parameter than is a key in the ``VELOCITY`` section.
+Some of the parameters in the sections can be overridden through the use of user-defined functions - see, for example, the ``viscosity`` key in the ``VELOCITY`` section.
 This parameter is used to set a constant viscosity, whereas for variable-property simulations, a user-defined function will override the ``viscosity`` input parameter.
 A full description of these user-defined functions on the host and